gloriabenoit/DNAnexus-GWAS/docs/regenie.md

 The path to the genetic data chosen is the following: `/Bulk/Previous WGS releases/GATK and GraphTyper WGS/GraphTyper population level genome variants, BGEN format [200k release]/`.

-Before running a GWAS on DNAnexus using regenie, you need to make sure you have these 3 files uploaded to DNAnexus:
+Before running a GWAS on DNAnexus using Regenie, you need to make sure you have these 3 files uploaded to DNAnexus:

 * The phenotype: `BMI.txt`
 * The ids of individuals we wish to keep: `white_british.txt`